Improwised/kb.repairrabbit.github.io/content/invoice/How-to-email-an-invoice.md

 Yes, you can email an invoice .

-Go to "invoice"
+"Invoice"
 ![How to email an invoice?](/images/invoice/is_it_possible_to_email_invoice/go_to_invoice.png)

-click "new"
+"New"
 ![How to email an invoice?](/images/invoice/is_it_possible_to_email_invoice/clcik_new.png)

-fill the required details and "add"
+Fill the required details and "add"
 ![How to email an invoice?](/images/invoice/is_it_possible_to_email_invoice/add_required_details_and_add.png)

 system will provide you option for email invoice